Harry meets 101-year-old Second World War veteran in Canada

 The meeting was part of his two-day visit to Toronto to meet veterans, members of the armed forces community and military charities to mark the “Remembrancetide” period which spans the two-week period leading up to Remembrance Sunday.

+Harry also spoke with veterans and active service members at a dinner event held by veterans’ organisation True Patriot Love Foundation, recalling his training at Canadian Forces Base Suffield, in Alberta, and how he served alongside Canadian Armed Forces members during his deployment in Afghanistan.

-It came after Harry expressed his pride at fighting for his country and warned how easy it is for veterans to be forgotten “once the uniform comes off”.
+It comes after he expressed his pride at fighting for his country in a personal essay, and warned how easy it is for veterans to be forgotten “once the uniform comes off”.

 Harry, who undertook two frontline tours to Afghanistan, spoke in an essay about serving alongside men and women from all four corners of the UK.